Data is a critical asset of The Chinese University of Hong Kong, Shenzhen, and its security is essential for the University's normal operations.

-Data is an important asset of The Chinese University of Hong Kong, Shenzhen and its security is vital to the normal operation of the University.
-All staff and students of the University share the responsibility of protecting the important data of the University and individuals.
-Therefore, it is necessary for us to strengthen data protection in the following key areas:
+All faculty, staff, and students share the responsibility of protecting the important data of the University and individuals.
+Therefore, it is necessary to strengthen data protection in the following key areas:

 - Ensure that all sensitive data and important documents are encrypted, especially during storage and transmission.